How good is the Hotone Ampero Pedal?

 Dimensions: 320mm (L) x 147mm (W) x 46mm (H)

 For the home studio musician who wants to record the Hotone Ampero is kind of like a mini-Kemper in many ways.
 Running it directly to the audio interface will give you some really great results.
 You can set up a stereo delay and have it pan between the speakers for example.
-There’s a million different amps and effects to choose from so there should be something in there for everyone.
+There are a million different amps and effects to choose from so there should be something in there for everyone.
 For me, there’s maybe a little too much going on but I can see this being aimed at someone who wants to record albums.
 The Hotone Ampero will work great for Electric Guitar, Acoustic Guitar, and also Bass.
-Find out more about the Hotone Ampero on Thomann.
+Find out more about the Hotone Ampero on Sweetwater or Thomann.